Henry Schein Inc at Robert W Baird Global Healthcare Conference

 Steven Paladino - Henry Schein, Inc. - Executive VP, CFO & Executive Director

-Sure.
-Thank you, Jeff, and good afternoon to everyone.
-As we begin, I just wanted to state that certain comments made during this presentation may include forwa
+Okay.
+Great.
+Thank you, Jeff.
+Before we begin, I just like to state that c

 |Access to All Earning Calls and Stock Analysis